-In connection with printing programs, mailing notices to amateurs in surrounding territory, and arranging for transportation to points of interest, be sure to consult the local Chamber of Commerce or Convention Bureau.
-It is frequently possible to save substantial amounts on these items through such personal contact; some Chambers assume most of the program and publicity printing costs for conventions and even furnish clerical help.
-It is a good idea to have your tentative program drawn up before going to see them, however, as no one likes to commit himself on an unknown proposition.
+In connection with printing programs, mailing notices to amateurs in the surrounding area and arrange for transportation to points of interest.
+Be sure to consult the local Chamber of Commerce or Convention Bureau.
+It is frequently possible to save substantial amounts on these items through such personal contact since some Chambers assume most of the program and publicity printing costs for conventions and even furnish clerical help.

+It is a good idea to have your tentative program drawn up before going to see them, however, as no one likes to commit himself on an unknown event.
 Another possibility is the use of nonprofit mailing privileges for qualified organizations.
+You should investigae use of email lists as well.